crytic/slither/README.md

-1 | `call-graph` | Export the call-graph of the contracts to a dot file 2 | `contract-summary` | Print a summary of the contracts 3 | `function-summary` | Print a summary of the functions 4 | `inheritance` | Print the inheritance relations between contracts 5 | `inheritance-graph` | Export the inheritance graph of each contract to a dot file 6 | `slithir` | Print the slithIR representation of the functions 7 | `vars-and-auth` | Print the state variables written and the authorization of the functions
+1 | `call-graph` | Export the call-graph of the contracts to a dot file 2 | `contract-summary` | Print a summary of the contracts 3 | `function-summary` | Print a summary of the functions 4 | `human-summary` | Print a human readable summary of the contracts 5 | `inheritance` | Print the inheritance relations between contracts 6 | `inheritance-graph` | Export the inheritance graph of each contract to a dot file 7 | `slithir` | Print the slithIR representation of the functions 8 | `vars-and-auth` | Print the state variables written and the authorization of the functions

 ## How to install